zish/bashrc_enhancements/README.md

 * first  - Add the entry before all other entries in PATH.
 * remove - Remove any references to the entry from PATH.

-### See README.ssh.md file for how to use this intercept function.
 * _If no options are specified, the entry is appended to the end of PATH._

 ### Syntax examples: